canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ## After applying

 Once the opportunity deadline has passed, the applications will be evaluated.
-If multiple suppliers pass the evaluation, those suppliers will be assigned a number.
+If multiple suppliers pass the evaluation criteria, those suppliers will be assigned a number.
 A random number generator will then be used to select the winning supplier.

 You will be advised via email if you have (or have not) been selected.